ruhul-7451/Simple-React-Employee-Site/README.md

 ## Project Details
 Nitro Solutions - site shows the employees working with the organization and when there is a new client project assigned to the company, the project manager go though the profiles of the employees and build an efficient team for the project.
 Some of the active features are:

+* Profile Section: This section is designed as card where the general informations are shows up, like - images, employee-id, age etc.
 * Button-Select: Add the employee to the build team section, also passes data like - how much the employee charges, and the employee details.
 * Section-Employee Selected: This section shows the the passes data from the button-select operation and shows data sets as needed.
 * Section-Total-Payable: This section show the total charges that project manager will have to pay to the team as there is individual team members has their own charges rate in usd.